top of page

 The instructor's use of "he or she" implies that the gender of a hypothetical person must fall into 1 of only 2 categories, thereby implying that no one can possess a gender identity, or identify with pronouns, that are outside of those 2 categories.
 The instructor has failed to acknowledge gender diversity.

 The existence of gender identities outside of cisgender man and cisgender woman.
-Sometimes derogatively referred to as "tragenderism."
+Sometimes derogatively referred to as "transgenderism."

-A reaction of fear, loathing, and discriminatory treatment of people whose identity or gender presentation (or perceived gender or gender identity) does not “match,” in the societally accepted way, the sex they were assigned at birth.
+A reaction of fear, loathing, and discriminatory treatment of people whose gender identity, physical gender presentation, or apparent gender expression (or perceived gender identity, presentation, or expression) does not “match,” in the societally accepted way, the sex they were assigned at birth.

 "Ew, is that man wearing a dress and makeup?"

-The above comment implies a reaction of disgust toward a masculine-appearing individual who is expressing themselves in what is socially constructed in the United States to be within the realm of the feminim gender expression.
+The above comment implies a reaction of disgust toward a physically masculine-appearing individual who is expressing themselves in what is socially constructed in the United States to be a form of feminine gender expression.

 "For the field trip, I made the transgender stay in a separate hotel room of their own, rather than with the normal girls."